 When is the best time to refinance?

 What is the difference between interest rate and APR?

 If I default on my loan, is my co-signer responsible for repaying my loan?

 What is the difference between a pre-qualification and a pre-approval?

-A pre-qualification is an estimate of how much you can borrow and the rates you may be eligible for (as of current rates), based only off your credit report and any information you provided.
+A pre-qualification is an estimate of how much you can borrow and the rates you may be eligible for (as of current rates), based only on your credit report and any information you provided.
 With Mutual Mortgage, there is no fee to get pre-qualified.
-In order to get qualified, we do a soft credit pull which means it won’t affect your credit score.
+To get qualified, we do a soft credit pull to avoid affecting your credit score.
 A pre-approval will inform us about the exact amount you qualify for based on a complete credit check, evaluation of your employment history, and income/assets.
 A pre-approval allows you to submit an offer with confidence that you are personally approved for that loan.

 Are interest rates going up or down?

-The past few years interest rates have hit historic lows, the Federal Reserve began the process of raising its key interest rate earlier this year in 2017.
-While the Fed’s plan is to slowly and steadily increase rates over the next few years.
-For prospective home buyers considering a fixed rate mortgage, an increase in borrowing rates in the short term should only have a minor effect on monthly payments.
-However, acting sooner rather than later is your best bet for locking down the lowest rate possible.
-Prospective home buyers looking to take out an adjustable rate mortgage face a greater risk over the next several years, with the Fed forecasting a progression of interest rate hikes.
+So the past few years interest rates have hit historic lows, the Federal Reserve began the process of raising its key interest rate earlier this year in 2017.
+While the Fed plans to slowly and steadily increase rates over the next few years.
+For prospective home buyers considering a fixed-rate mortgage, an increase in borrowing rates in the short term should only have a minor effect on monthly payments.
+However, you should soon lock down the lowest rate possible in your best interest.
+Prospective home buyers looking to take out an adjustable-rate mortgage face a greater risk over the next several years, with the Fed forecasting a progression of interest rate hikes.
 If adjustable mortgage rates rise in kind with rates during this period, the monthly payment and total interest cost on an ARM could increase significantly.